 Export or download the log if available.
 Address each error before attempting a bulk sync to prevent duplicate listings or incomplete uploads.

-5. Expand gradually to the full catalog
+5. Expand gradually to full catalog

 Once the pilot products sync successfully and test orders process without errors, extend the sync to your full product catalog.